chips03/chips03/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning Kotlin, Node.js, and Golang
 - 💞️ I’m looking to collaborate on interesting new and challenging idea
-- 📫 How to reach me ...
+- 📫 You can reach me at <chips03@gmail.com>
+- Check my linkedin page [Cipta Adi Kusuma](https://www.linkedin.com/in/cipta-adi-kusuma-37115a12/)

 <!---
 chips03/chips03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.